 UNLOCK FREE TRAINING

 Is Wholesaling Real Estate Legal In California?
-(2023 Edition)
+A 2024 Guide For Investors

-real estate investing strategies wholesale real estate Jun 27, 2023
+real estate investing strategies real estate markets wholesale real estate May 02, 2024

-As the most populous state in the nation, California offers almost unlimited opportunities for people who want to pursue careers in the real estate industry.
+As the most populous state in the country, California offers almost unlimited opportunities for people who want to pursue careers in the real estate industry.

-Many people become agents and brokers or enter into related fields such as real estate investing, mortgage and title, real estate attorneys, insurance/inspection experts, and many others.
+Many become agents and brokers or enter into related fields such as real estate investing, mortgage and title insurance, real estate law, inspection experts, etc.

 However, amidst these options, one often overlooked avenue is wholesaling.
-Many individuals have questions about the legality of wholesaling in California.
-At Real Estate Skills, we have the most updated information for 2023 to address this topic and shed light on the potential of wholesaling houses in the state.
+Still, many individuals have questions about the legality of wholesaling in California.
+At Real Estate Skills, we have the most updated information for 2024 to address the most critical question many aspiring wholesalers are asking: Is wholesaling real estate legal in California?

 What Do You Need To Know About Wholesaling In California?

-Here are two of the most important things to remember if you’re considering creating a wholesaling business in California.
+Here are two more important things to remember if you’re considering creating a wholesaling business in California.
 You can make a good living and maybe even a lot of money if you choose this career.
-However, you can get into a lot of trouble if you DO NOT do it the right way.
+However, you can get into a lot of trouble if you don't do it correctly.

-The California Department of Real Estate (DRE) has several laws to protect motivated sellers and the public interest by actively overseeing licensure, regulation, education, and enforcement.
+The California Department of Real Estate (D.R.E.) has several laws protecting motivated sellers and the public's interest by actively overseeing licensure, regulation, education, and enforcement.

 You can inject a certain amount of creativity and flexibility when putting deals together.
-Many people often form partnerships to turbocharge the wholesale process, including their financing and lender capabilities, escrow, legal advice, real estate market, and industry knowledge, or other related talents so that they can complete more deals.
+Many often form partnerships to turbocharge the wholesale process, including their financing, lender capabilities, escrow, legal advice, real estate market, industry knowledge, or other related talents to complete more deals.

-You can legally wholesale real estate in California, but if you’re not careful, you could also end up wholesaling on the wrong side of state laws as well.
+It is legal to wholesale real estate in California, but if you’re not careful, you could also violate state laws along the way.

-When you’re a licensed Realtor and you have contracted with a seller via a Listing Agreement, you market the property to attract buyers and collect a commission when the property is sold.
-As a wholesaler, you market the rights to the contract with a seller that allows you to assign purchase rights to a buyer.
+When you’re a licensed Realtor and have contracted with a seller via a listing agreement, you market the property to attract buyers and collect a commission when the property is sold.
+As a wholesaler, you market the rights to the contract with a seller, allowing you to assign purchase rights to a buyer.

-A double close or a buy and sell deal requires working capital to complete a purchase of an investment property before selling it to an end buyer.
-While the upfront monetary outlay can be considerable, this is balanced because you don’t need to disclose profits you’ll make by facilitating the deal.
+A double close requires working capital to complete a purchase of an investment property before selling it to an end buyer.
+While the upfront monetary outlay can be considerable, this is balanced because you don’t need to disclose the profits you’ll make by facilitating the deal.

 By contrast, assigning a contract requires you to reveal the amount of your fee to the buyer, but not necessarily the seller, as part of the negotiation process.

-Some California wholesalers concerned about fees vs. commissions and staying on the right side of the law choose to minimize risks by getting a California real estate license.
+Some California wholesalers are concerned about fees vs. commissions and staying on the right side of the law, so they choose to minimize risks by getting a California real estate license.

 What Are The Wholesaling Laws In California?

-We have already mentioned some of the legal requirements to wholesale real estate in California.
-Here are some additional specific laws you need to know about.
-The Business and Professions Code details oversight of real estate law in California.
+We have already mentioned some of California's legal requirements for wholesale real estate.
+The Business and Professions Code (B.P.C.) outlines additional specific laws detailing oversight of real estate law in California.
+Here are some sections California wholesalers should familiarize themselves with:

-In addition, Section 10130 states, “It is unlawful for any person to engage in the business of, act in the capacity of, advertise as, or assume to act as a real estate broker or a real estate salesperson within this state without first obtaining a real estate license from the department, or to engage in the business of, act in the capacity of, advertise as, or assume to act as a mortgage loan originator within this state without having obtained a license endorsement.
+• Section 10130: Per Article 1 Scope of Regulation [10130 - 10149], "It is unlawful for any person to engage in the business of, act in the capacity of, advertise as, or assume to act as a real estate broker or a real estate salesperson within this state without first obtaining a real estate license from the department, or to engage in the business of, act in the capacity of, advertise as, or assume to act as a mortgage loan originator within this state without having obtained a license endorsement."

+Is wholesaling real estate legal in California?
+The answer is yes if you abide by the laws outlined above.
 These laws place limitations on what various entities can or cannot do in the course of a real estate transaction.
-While they don’t specifically address wholesaling, the broad nature of these laws does have an impact on wholesaling as well.
+While they don’t specifically address wholesaling, the broad nature of these laws also impacts it.

 Do You Need A License To Wholesale Real Estate In California?

-The short answer is “no” you don’t need a real estate license to wholesale property in California. do you need a license to wholesale in California
+No, you don’t need a real estate license to buy wholesale property in California.

-If you don’t disclose that you are an agent or that you have an agency relationship with a brokerage, you could be setting yourself up for civil penalties that could result in extensive damage awards.
+If you don’t disclose that you are an agent or have an agency relationship with a brokerage, you could be subject to civil penalties that could result in extensive damage awards.
+As always, transparency is the best policy.

 Is Co-Wholesaling Real Estate Legal In California?

-Co-wholesaling real property means that you are creating a joint venture with another entity for the purposes of getting a piece of real estate under contract or working with a flipper to complete the sale through an Assignment of Contract, Double Close, or Buy and Sell arrangement.
+Co-wholesaling real estate is legal in California.
+If for nothing else, this exit strategy follows the same laws as traditional wholesaling, which is also legal in California.
+Co-wholesaling real property means creating a joint venture with another entity to get a piece of real estate under contract or working with a flipper to complete the sale through an assignment of contract or double close.

-The critical thing to remember is that you must disclose the nature and real estate investment relationships of each party in the co-wholesaling venture so that full transparency is maintained.
+To maintain full transparency, it is critical to remember that each party in the co-wholesaling venture must disclose the nature and real estate investment relationships of the other.

 Read Also: What Is Co-Wholesaling & How To Do It?

-Just as the name implies, reverse wholesaling means that a wholesaler develops a cash buyer's list and lines up a qualified buyer first, and then goes about the tasks of securing properties under contract to complete a transaction.
+Reverse wholesaling is legal in California because it follows the same rules and regulations as traditional wholesaling.
+As the name implies, reverse wholesaling involves a wholesaler developing a cash buyer's list, lining up a qualified buyer, and then securing properties under contract to complete a transaction.

 California Real Estate Wholesale Contract

-In California, an RPA contract is not assignable.
-If you want to enter into an agreement to assign a contracted property, you’ll need to have the RPA amended.
-An amended contract isn’t necessary using the Double Close or a Buy and Sell method of wholesaling properties.
+In California, an R.P.A. contract is not assignable.
+If you want to enter into an agreement to assign a contracted property, you must have the R.P.A. amended.
+An amended contract isn’t necessary using the double-close method of wholesaling properties.

-To facilitate an assignment of a contract, it’s necessary to complete an Assignment of Agreement Addendum (CAR Form AOAA).
-A wholesaler can assign the Agreement to another person only if they get approval from the Seller.
+An assignment of agreement addendum (C.A.R.
+Form AOAA) must be completed to facilitate a contract assignment.
+A wholesaler can assign the agreement to another person only if they get approval from the Seller.
+Here's what that looks like:

 California real estate wholesale assignment contract